Justice-Reskill/Frontend_precourse_work/readme.md

-# Welcome Justice Reskill students to the #JR4 Cohort!
+# Welcome Justice Reskill students to the #arc-1&JR7 Cohort!

 *We want you all to know that you all belong here.*

 ## Phase 0 Pre-work

-The #JR4 Cohort begins on April 26th with the Kickoff Call.
+The #arc-1&JR7 Cohort begins on November 15th with the Kickoff Call.

-Here is a list of work that you must have completed by the first live class session on May 10.
+Here is a list of work that you must have completed by the first live class session on November 15.
 Please complete this in the order that it is displayed below.

 1. [FreeCodeCamp Basic HTML + HTML5 Course](https://www.freecodecamp.org/learn/responsive-web-design/#basic-html-and-html5) [10-12 expected hrs]
 2. [FreeCodeCamp Basic Basic CSS Course](https://www.freecodecamp.org/learn/responsive-web-design/#basic-css) [10-12 expected hrs]